Generating the Fukaya categories of Hamiltonian G-manifolds: Introduction

 \subsection{Examples and applications}

 We now present a selection of examples where Theorem \ref{thm:generation} can be applied.
 We defer the study of more examples to future work in the context of mirror symmetry.

-The following is an immediate corollary of known computations of Floer cohomology for toric fibers coupled with our main theorem:
+The following is an immediate corollary our main theorem coupled with of computations of Floer cohomology due to Cho-Oh \cite{ChoOh} and Fukaya-Oh-Ohta-Ono \cite{FOOOtoric}:

-\begin{cor}[Corollary \ref{cor:toricgen}] Let $X$ be a toric Fano variety and $\kk$ be a field of arbitrary characteristic.
+\begin{cor}[Corollary \ref{cor:toricgen}] Let $X$ be a toric Fano variety and $\kk$ be an algebraically closed field of arbitrary characteristic.
 Any summand $D^{\pi} \mathcal{F}(X;\kk)_\alpha$ of the Fukaya category is generated by the barycentric (monotone) torus fibre $L$ equipped with an appropriate flat $\kk$-line bundle $\xi_\alpha$. \end{cor}

-Note that since $\mathcal{CO}$ is a unital ring map, in view of Remark \ref{rmk:afooogen}, it is immediate {\cite[Corollary 2.17]{Sheridan}} that if $\QH(X;\kk)_\alpha$ is a one-dimensional summand (i.e. isomorphic to $\kk$) and $L$ represents a non-zero object in $D^{\pi} \mathcal{F}(X;\kk)_\alpha$, then $L$ split-generates $D^{\pi} \fF(X;\kk)_\alpha$.
+Note that, since $\mathcal{CO}$ is a unital ring homomorphism, in view of Remark \ref{rmk:afooogen}, it is immediate {\cite[Corollary 2.18]{Sheridan}} that if $\QH(X;\kk)_\alpha$ is isomorphic to a field (i.e. a finite extension of $\kk$) and $L$ represents a non-zero object in $D^{\pi} \mathcal{F}(X;\kk)_\alpha$, then $L$ split-generates $D^{\pi} \fF(X;\kk)_\alpha$.
 The more interesting and difficult case for proving split-generation is therefore when the quantum cohomology is not semi-simple, that is, it does not split as a direct sum of fields.
 The above corollary proves split-generation in all cases.
 For example, it applies in the case of the Ostrover-Tyomkin toric Fano four-fold whose quantum cohomology was demonstrated to be non-semi-simple over $\CC$ \cite{OstroverTyomkin}.

 Since we work with monotone symplectic manifolds, the quantum cohomology can be defined over $\ZZ$ and we can choose to specialise to any coefficient field.
 The resulting ring $\QH(X;\kk)$ may be semi-simple for some values of $\OP{char}(\kk)$ and not for others.
 This is the analogue of varieties over $\OP{Spec}(\ZZ)$ having ramification at $(p)$: